-The five student members in the School of Interdisciplinary Arts are full voting members and are responsible for attending the School meetings, serving on School and college committees, and, in general, contributing to the functioning of the School.
-Any fully enrolled Hampshire student who does not hold a school membership in another School is eligible.
+Student members in the School of Interdisciplinary Arts are full voting members and are responsible for attending the School meetings, serving on School and college committees, and, in general, contributing to the functioning of the School.
+Any fully enrolled Hampshire student who does not hold a membership in another School is eligible.
+There are up to five student members in the School of Interdisciplinary Arts.
 School meetings are scheduled on Thursdays at 3:30 P.M. in the Writing Center.
 For information about application procedures, call or visit the School office.